 Having these Stickies on your Mac lets you accomplish the same thing.
 So, for emails in the Mail app that you need to follow up on, want to read later, or just want to keep close at hand, turn them into sticky notes.

 Convert an email to a sticky note on Mac

-Open your Mail app on Mac and then select the email you want to turn into a note.
-Then, follow these simple steps.
+- Open the Mail app and select the email you want to turn into a note.

 You will then see the sticky note automatically appear on your screen with that email message inside it.